Ice hockey: Checking

 Youths being taught how to properly deliver a check in ice hockey.

 An important defensive tactic is checking—attempting to take the puck from an opponent or to remove the opponent from play.
 Stick checking, sweep checking, and poke checking are legal uses of the stick to obtain possession of the puck.
 The neutral zone trap is designed to isolate the puck carrier in the neutral zone preventing him from entering the offensive zone.
 Body checking is using one's shoulder or hip to strike an opponent who has the puck or who is the last to have touched it (the last person to have touched the puck is still legally "in possession" of it, although a penalty is generally called if he is checked more than two seconds after his last touch).
 Body checking is also a penalty in certain leagues in order to reduce the chance of injury to players.
 Often the term checking is used to refer to body checking, with its true definition generally only propagated among fans of the game.

 One of the most important strategies for a team is their forecheck.
 Forechecking is the act of attacking the opposition in their defensive zone.
 Forechecking is an important part of the dump and chase strategy (i.e. shooting the puck into the offensive zone and then chasing after it).
 Each team uses their own unique system but the main ones are: 2–1–2, 1–2–2, and 1–4.
 The 2–1–2 is the most basic forecheck system where two forwards go in deep and pressure the opposition's defencemen, the third forward stays high and the two defencemen stay at the blueline.
-The 1–2–2 is a bit more conservative system where one forward pressures the puck carrier and the other two forwards cover the oppositions' wingers, with the two defencemen staying at the blueline.
+The 1–2–2 is a somewhat more conservative system where one forward pressures the puck carrier and the other two forwards cover the oppositions' wingers, with the two defencemen staying at the blueline.
 The 1–4 is the most defensive forecheck system, referred to as the neutral zone trap, where one forward applies pressure to the puck carrier around the oppositions' blueline and the other four players stand basically in a line by their blueline in hopes the opposition will skate into one of them.
 Another strategy is the left wing lock, which has two forwards pressure the puck and the left wing and the two defencemen stay at the blueline.